firesidefiction/firesidefiction.github.io/_posts/2017-08-09-april2017-submissions.md

 This was our second submissions period in which we asked submitters to take a quick, anonymous, 100% voluntary survey in which we asked people’s race and ethnicity.
 (You can read the results of the first survey [here](http://firesidefiction.com/march2017-submissions-results)).

-This is part of our effort in the wake of [our first /#BlackSpecFic report](/blackspecfic-2015) to get a better understanding of who is submitting to Fireside, so we can continue working on our mission of inclusivity. ([Our second /#BlackSpecFic report](/blackspecfic) just wrapped up last week.)
+This is part of our effort in the wake of [our first #BlackSpecFic report](/blackspecfic-2015) to get a better understanding of who is submitting to Fireside, so we can continue working on our mission of inclusivity. ([Our second #BlackSpecFic report](/blackspecfic) just wrapped up last week.)

 Of the 850 submitters, 735 responded to the survey, or about 86 percent, the same response rate as the first survey.
 While this is not a scientific survey and we cannot verify the responses, we’re very happy that so many people continue to participate, as we feel it gives us a solid look at who is submitting to Fireside.